jkim057/beerhere/README.md

 ## Notes:
 1. Struggling to setup the search form to target the text input.
 Currently getting a way too large view of the function I think, and probably not being able to find the text in the search bar.
 Submitted problem issue for resolution.
+2. Trying to use the react-giphy-seacher repo for clarification on the not functioning search function